Liberty University’s Online Programs Assessment Information

 Frequently Asked Questions

 Yes.
-You have one hour to take the English placement test.
-You will have two hours to take the first part of the math placement test and 90 minutes to take the second part of the math placement test.
+You have 1 hour to take the English placement test.
+You will have 1 hour to take the first part of the math placement test and 1 more hour to take the second part of the math placement test.

 No. You are being trusted to take each test to the best of your abilities.